thibaudGU/teaching-software-manager/README.md

 - View all instructors and their assigned modules
 - Browse software requirements per module
 - Generate and review instructor reports
+- **Export/Import Excel files** for collaboration on OneDrive
 - Send test emails or real review reminders
+- Check sync status between YAML and Excel
 - Configure system settings

+### Excel Synchronization

+Export your data to Excel, share it on OneDrive, and import updates back:

+1. **Export** : Reports → "📊 Synchronisation Excel" → "Exporter vers Excel"
+2. **Share** : Copy `teaching_software.xlsx` to your OneDrive shared folder
+3. **Edit** : Anyone with access can edit the Excel file
+4. **Import** : Back in the app → "Importer depuis Excel"

+See [EXCEL_SYNC_GUIDE.md](EXCEL_SYNC_GUIDE.md) for detailed instructions.

+### Cloud Deployment (Render)

+Deploy to Render for 24/7 availability (free tier):

+1. Push code to GitHub
+2. Connect GitHub repo to Render.com
+3. Set environment variables
+4. Auto-deploy on every push

+See [RENDER_DEPLOYMENT.md](RENDER_DEPLOYMENT.md) for step-by-step guide.

 ### Command-Line Interface